ac08/andrewcircelli/content/blog/understanding-data-flow-reactjs/index.md

 ### Root Route - Conditional Rendering

 Now, let's revisit the conditional rendering portion of the root route (/).
 If the end user of the application is "signed in" and authenticated (passport) to visit the site, they will be presented with the _GetProfile_ component which will allow the user to create a site profile that will be associated with the user's account.
-Otherwise, if the user is not authenticated, they will guided through the GetAuthenticated workflow.
+Otherwise, if the user is not authenticated, they will be guided through the GetAuthenticated workflow.
 Following the completion of the GetAuthenticated workflow and is signed in, the user will then be presented with the _GetProfile_ component.
 Pretty cool!

 ### One More Route - Reg Route